Kaushik-Ss/JET-PDF/README.md

 - The problem was that the tools availabe in the market required me to pay or either to install sketchy applications
 - So, I decided to code one up using PDF manipluation library **PyPDF2**

+Thank you for using JET-PDF

 Made with 💚 by Kaushik

+If you found this program useful star my repository